New Jersey Diminished Value Claims

 Yes.
 New Jersey recognizes third party diminished value claims when another driver is at fault.

 Yes.
-Even properly repaired vehicles can experience measurable resale loss due to accident history.
+Even a properly repaired vehicle can suffer measurable resale loss simply because of its accident history.

-Can I pursue diminished value against my own insurance in New Jersey?
+• Can I pursue diminished value through my own insurer?

-In most cases, no, unless first party diminished value coverage is specifically provided in the policy.
+In most cases, no, unless first-party diminished value coverage is specifically included in your policy.

-There is no required formula.
-Market analysis of comparable vehicles is commonly used to measure post accident value impact.
+There's no required formula.
+Market analysis of comparable vehicles is the standard way to measure the post-accident value impact.

 New Jersey generally allows six years for property damage claims.